CRESYM/colib0.github.io/pages/templates/testCaseTemplate.md

 # Contains: gives the list of electrical device the case contains: Protection, line, bus, machines, synchronous generator, transformer, controllers, capacitors, sources, excitation system, automatic voltage regulator, PSS, PLL, Governor, load, sensors, wind generation, solar generation, load, HVDC, synchronous condensers, DLR, etc.
 # Implementation tools: software name (EMTP, PSCAD, PSS/E, NEPLAN, dynawo, DPSIM, Power Factory, Matlab, STEPSS, RTDS, Opal RT, powerworld, GE PSLF) to be used as tag if your test case is implemented in specific software
 date: XX/XX/20XX # date of last page modification
-bibliography: # if you have a bibtex file to include
-  - my_references.bib
 ---

 # Test cases description template

  A test case include a network test system with static and dynamic models for each element, some input data, and some scenarios
  Each test case must be specific enough to be added in a new page.
 In other words, it means that the test case should be significatively different from existing standard test cases (either by its network topology, generation mix, static data values), either by its operating point, either by the phenomena/event it tackles.
 The differences with existing well-known test cases should be clearly explained.

 ## Use case purpose​ and context

 this section aims at explaining the main purpose of the test case, the reason why it was built.
 The history behind the test case can also be given for clarity. ​
 References citations can be made pointing to the references section (at the end of the document).
+Two ways to include a citation:

-A citation can simply be included by using footnote links: [^1] inside the main text and
+- by using footnote links:
+  put [^1] inside the main text
-<a id="1">[1]</a> Author's name, "Title" Date Journal, doi: 10.1109/>XXXXx46648.2021.9495096 at the end of the document.
+  insert references manually by using this markdown list links in the reference section below.

+- by using a bibtex file:
+  add your bibtexfile in the _bibliography folder.
+  Add a citation inside your text {% cite DUMMY:2 %}
+  inserting directly the bibtex file bibliography in the reference section below

 ## Table of references

 This section lists all the references.
 It must comply with current citation standards.
 A bibtex file can directly be used.

-For example:
+ Two ways to include a bibliography:

+- by using footnote links:
-You can insert references manually by using this markdown list links:
+  insert references manually by using this markdown list:

-<a id="1">[1]</a> Author's name, "Title" Date Journal, doi: 10.1109/>XXXXx46648.2021.9495096 at the end of the document.
+  <a id="1">[1]</a> Author's name, "Title" Date Journal, doi: 10.1109/>XXXXx46648.2021.9495096
-<a id="2">[2]</a> Author's name 2, "Title2" Date Journal, doi: 10.1109/>XXXXXXXXX.2021.9495096 at the end of the document.
+  <a id="2">[2]</a> Author's name 2, "Title2" Date Journal, doi: 10.1109/>XXXXXXXXX.2021.9495096

-or by using directly a bibtex file in the model's folder and using the citation command: [@texbook]
+- by inserting directly the bibtex file biblioagraphy with the following command:
+{% bibliography --file references  %}
+'--cited' command list only the ones that are cited in the page.
+More details about the citations details can be found at: [jekyllScholarCitations](https://github.com/inukshuk/jekyll-scholar#citations)

 ## Network ​description